tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 ```
 {{% /codeblock %}}

-Since `pandas` does not partition a dataset there are not equivalent commands.
+Since `pandas` does not partition a dataset there are no equivalent commands.

 We can see the column names and shape of the dataframe too.
 In `dask`: